 | LinkedIn Sales Navigator | Social signals and LinkedIn prospecting | ~€80/month |

-With this stack at under €200/month, you already cover event-based intent signals (Rodz), first-party behavioral signals (GA4), social prospecting (LinkedIn), and pipeline management (HubSpot).
+With this stack at under €200/month, you cover event-based intent signals (Rodz), first-party behavioral signals (GA4), social prospecting (LinkedIn), and pipeline management (HubSpot).

 Scaling up (€500 - €5,000/month)